Italian language in Venezuela

 The Italian language in Venezuela has been present since colonial times in the areas around Caracas, Maracay, Valencia, Maracaibo and the Andes Mountains.
-The language is found in many idiomatic sentences and words of Venezuelan Spanish.
-There are around 200,000 Italian-speakers in the country, making it the second most spoken language in Venezuela, after Spanish.
+The language is found in many idiomatic sentences and words in Venezuelan Spanish.
+There are around 200,000 Italian speakers in the country, making it the second most spoken language in Venezuela, after Spanish.

 History

 The name of Venezuela itself comes from the Italian Amerigo Vespucci, who called the area "Little Venice" in a typical Italian expression.
 Some Italians participated in the first European colonies in Venezuela, mainly on the island of Margarita and in Cumaná, the first European city in the Americas, but their influence on the local language was very limited.

-During the Venezuelan Wars of Independence, some Italians helped Simón Bolivar against the Spanish Empire and they brought some Italian military words to Venezuelan Spanish.
-The military officer Agostino Codazzi created the first "Atlante" of Venezuela and - as a consequence - many geographical words in Venezuela are loanwords from Italian.
+During the Venezuelan Wars of Independence, some Italians helped Simón Bolivar against the Spanish Empire; they contributed Italian military words to Venezuelan Spanish.
+The military officer Agostino Codazzi created the first Atlante of Venezuela and as a consequence, many geographical words in Venezuela are loanwords from Italian.

-In the second half of the 20th century, more than 300,000 Italians moved to Venezuela — many in particular emigrating following World War II — leaving their linguistic imprint on the local vocabulary: "Ciao" is now a usual friendly salute in Caracas, for example.
-There are even expressions among local young people that mix Italian and Spanish words: "Muérete que chao" is an example.
-The modisms of the upper class in Caracas (called "Sifrinos") are full of Italian words and expressions.
+In the second half of the 20th century, more than 300,000 Italians moved to Venezuela – many in particular emigrating following World War II – leaving their linguistic imprint on the local vocabulary: Ciao is now a usual friendly salute in Caracas, for example.
+There are also expressions among local young people which mix Italian and Spanish words: "Muérete que chao" is an example.
+Sifrinos, the upper class in Caracas, use a number of Italian words and expressions.

 Today, there are more than 5 million Venezuelans with some Italian roots: some young Italo-Venezuelans in Caracas use slang mixing Italian dialect and Spanish among themselves.
-Italians also influenced Venezuelan accent, given its slight sing-songy intonation, like Rioplatense Spanish.
+Italians also influenced the Venezuelan accent, given its slight sing-songy intonation, like Rioplatense Spanish.

-Nearly all the Italians speaking the Italian language in Venezuela live in the half of the country north of the Orinoco-Apure rivers, while only a few thousands live in the Ciudad Bolivar-Ciudad Guayana and San Felipe areas of the Apure-Amazonas-Bolivar states.
+Nearly all the Italians in Venezuela who speak Italian live in the half of the country north of the Orinoco-Apure rivers, while only a few thousand live in the Ciudad Bolivar-Ciudad Guayana and San Felipe areas of the Apure-Amazonas-Bolivar states.

-Italian language teaching in Venezuela
+Italian-language instruction in Venezuela

 In the 2000s there are nearly 50,000 Italians residing in Venezuela who speak a variety of Italian with their sons and daughters (second generation Italo-Venezuelans).